ibrahimsaggaf/GsRCL/README.md

 # Improving cell type identification with Gaussian noise-augmented single-cell RNA-seq contrastive learning

-This is a Python implementation of the GsRCL method reported in
+This is a Python implementation of the GsRCL method reported in:

+@article{alsaggaf2024improving,
-Alsaggaf, I. Buchan, D. and Wan, C. (2023) Improving cell type identification with Gaussian noise-augmented single-cell RNA-seq contrastive learning.
+  title={Improving cell type identification with Gaussian noise-augmented single-cell RNA-seq contrastive learning}, author={Alsaggaf, Ibrahim and Buchan, Daniel and Wan, Cen}, journal={Briefings in Functional Genomics}, pages={elad059}, year={2024}, publisher={Oxford University Press}
+}

 # Usage
 This repository contains the implementation of GsRCL.
 The implementation is built in Python3 (version 3.8.10) using Scikit-learn, Scanpy, and the deep learning library Pytorch.